 Bob Galen is an Agile Methodologist, Practitioner since the late ’90s and Coach.
 He is the author of three agile-centric books, a prolific blogger, and a podcaster.

 He became SAFe SPC certified several years ago.
 He tried to understand, support, and apply it, but then he struggled with it for a long time to the point that he just can’t be associated with it any longer.

-In his article SAFe no longer – my final farewell (that contains more links on the subject and very interesting comments) he mentions these reasons:
+In his article SAFe no longer – my final farewell (which contains more links on the subject and very interesting comments) he mentions these reasons:

 Several agile professionals that got SAFe certified are becoming disillusioned and are moving away from SAFe for similar reasons.

 Steve Denning is a recognised expert and author in leadership, management, and innovation.
-These below are some excerpts about SAFe from one of his articles on Forbes: How To Make The Whole Organization Agile
+Below are some excerpts about SAFe from one of his articles on Forbes: How To Make The Whole Organization Agile

 “Equally, some of the current efforts to ‘scale Agile,’ such as the Scaled Agile Framework or SAFe, are counterproductive.”